chengniedotcom/chengniedotcom.github.io/_pages/research.md

 Work in Progress
 ----------------

+1. Tao Zhu, Xiangpei Hu, Zhengrui Jiang, Cheng Nie (2022) When Do Consumers Buy during Online Promotions!
+A Theoretical and Empirical Investigation
-1. Cheng Nie, Zhiqiang Zheng, Sumit Sarkar (2020)  Not All Strategies Are Created Equal: Evidence from Hotels' Response to Counter the Competition from Airbnb.
+1. Cheng Nie, Zhiqiang Zheng, Sumit Sarkar (2022)  Not All Strategies Are Created Equal: Evidence from Hotels' Response to Counter the Competition from Airbnb.

 Refereed Conference Papers: